Glossary term

 What Is a Balance Transfer?

 A balance transfer is the movement of debt from one credit account to another, most commonly from one credit card to a different card with more favorable terms.
 Borrowers often use balance transfers to reduce interest cost, simplify repayment, or take advantage of a temporary promotional rate.
-The idea is straightforward, but the true value of a balance transfer depends on fees, the repayment timeline, and whether the borrower actually pays down the transferred balance before the more favorable terms expire.
+The basic idea is simple, but the actual value of a transfer depends on the transfer fee, the promotional window, and whether the borrower pays down the balance before higher regular terms return.

 Key Takeaways

-- A balance transfer moves an existing balance from one account to another.
+• A balance transfer moves existing debt from one credit account to another.

-- It is often used to lower borrowing cost or consolidate revolving debt.
+• It is often used to lower borrowing cost or consolidate revolving balances.

-- A lower introductory or promotional rate can help only if the borrower repays the balance under that time window.
+• A low promotional rate helps only if the borrower repays the transferred balance under that time window.

-- Transfer fees and post-promotion interest rates can materially change the economics.
+• Transfer fees and later APRs can materially change the economics.

-- A balance transfer can support debt reduction, but it does not solve overspending by itself.
+• A balance transfer can support debt reduction, but it does not solve overspending on its own.

 How a Balance Transfer Works

-In a typical balance transfer, a borrower shifts debt from an existing account to a new or separate credit card account.
-The receiving card issuer pays off or absorbs the old balance, and the borrower now owes the debt under the terms of the new account.
-That new account may offer a lower rate for a limited period, which can make repayment more efficient if the borrower uses the opportunity well.
+In a typical balance transfer, a borrower moves debt from an existing card to a new or separate card account.
+The receiving issuer pays off or absorbs the old balance, and the borrower now owes the debt under the terms of the new account.
+That new account may offer a lower promotional APR for a limited period, which can make repayment more efficient if the borrower uses the time well.

 The balance itself does not disappear.
 It is simply being carried under a new set of terms.

-At the same time, a balance transfer can become counterproductive if it only moves the debt around without changing repayment behavior.
+At the same time, a transfer can become counterproductive if it simply relocates the debt while the borrower continues the same spending pattern.

 Balance Transfer Versus Cash Advance